Yousof-Rahimian/WheaderApp/README.md

 # WheaderApp
 The Weather App, developed by Yousof Rahimian in Python, uses OpenWeatherMap's API to retrieve weather information.
+It offers users real-time, high, and low temperatures, humidity levels, wind speed, wind direction, and a concise weather description for a chosen location.
+Users can input either city names or US zip codes.
+Additionally, temperature units can be customized to Celsius, Fahrenheit, or Kelvin.